prociow/sensorberg-dev.github.io/_posts/2016-06-07-New-conversion-feature-in-iOS-SDK.md

 {% endhighlight }

-In this case you can also show alert and let your customer decide to do action or not.
+In this case you can also show an alert and let your customer decide whether to perform an action or not.

 **Default Conversion value for campaign action is "kSBConversionIgnored". ** **We overwrite conversion value when you report conversion through 'SBManager' **

-Enjoy the Beacon !!
+Enjoy the Conversions !!

 Sensorberg Tech